brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-These utilities translate existing metaprogramming predicates (expressed as constexpr variable templates or concept templates) to the reflection domain.
+This utility translates existing metaprogramming predicates (expressed as constexpr variable templates or concept templates) to the reflection domain.
 For example:

 ::: std